gbiz123/async-rotating-proxy/README.md

 # async-rotating-proxy
 Run an API on your local machine that reroutes traffic through rotating proxies.

+- Excellent for scaling your web scraping
-- Used for page-by-page dynamic proxy switching for pyppeteer and selenium
+- Designed for page-by-page dynamic proxy switching with pyppeteer

 ## Installation
 `pip install async_rotating_proxy`